MileHacker Logo

 Language & Postal Services

-Hindi and The english language are the main languages.
+Hindi and English are the main languages.
 English is widely spoken in tourist areas.
-Learning basic Hindi using phrases is appreciated.
+Learning basic Hindi phrases is appreciated.
 India Post manages national postal services, while DHL, FedEx, and UPS provide international courier services.

 Helpful Tools